Genocide of indigenous peoples: New Zealand

 During the intertribal Musket Wars, members of two Māori tribes arrived in the Chatham Islands, where they massacred and enslaved the indigenous Moriori people.
 In the aftermath of the genocide, the Native Land Court awarded the Maori invaders ownership of the Chatham islands in 1870 and denied the Moriori any sovereignty over the islands.

 Blackbirding in the Pacific Islands

 Throughout the 19th century, several Pacific Islander nations such as Fiji, New Caledonia and Easter Island fell victim to foreign diseases such as smallpox and measles as a result of blackbirding by European and American colonists.
-The Peruvian slave raids in particular led to the near extinction of the Rapa Nui people of Easter Island and the depopulation of ʻAta in Tonga.
+The Peruvian slave raids in particular led to the near extinction of the Rapa Nui people of Easter Island and the depopulation of Ata in Tonga.

 Contemporary examples

 The genocide of indigenous ethnic groups is still an ongoing feature in the modern world, with the ongoing depopulation of the Jivaro, Yanomami, and other ethnic groups in Brazil having been described as genocide.
 Multiple incidents of rioting against the minority communities in Afghanistan, Bangladesh, Pakistan, Sri Lanka, Myanmar and India have been documented.
 Paraguay has also been accused of carrying out a genocide against the Aché whose case was brought before the Inter-American Human Rights Commission.
 The commission gave a provisional ruling that genocide had not been committed by the state but expressed concern over "possible abuses by private persons in remote areas of the territory of Paraguay".
 Yazadi genocide in Iraq remains a case of major concern.

 Hitchcock and Twedt say that even though genocidal actions against indigenous peoples continue, most states and even the United Nations avoid criticizing other nations for this.